Resume Opening Statements: Do You Need One? (+Examples)

 For more administrative resume professional summary inspiration, check out these administrative assistant resume samples.

-How to use Teal to create your "Professional Summary" section
+How to use Teal to create your resume opening statement

 With the Teal AI Resume Builder, you can consistently generate and refine a good opening statement for a resume for every job application you submit.

-With Teal, you can quickly and easily write a professional summary resume opening statement yourself.
+With Teal, you can quickly and easily write the statement yourself.
 Or you can use the built-in AI functionality and generate one with the click of a button.

-Teal's generative AI pulls keywords (like technical skills, soft skills, and other important language) from the job description and details from your work history and other professional experience to create an effective, tailored summary statement every time.
+Teal's generative AI pulls keywords (like technical skills, soft skills, and other important language) from the job description and details from your work history and other professional experience to create an effective, tailored statement every time.
+If you're writing an opening statement, simply add your specific goals at the end.

 Then, click the check box next to the summary you want to use for the role you're applying for.